zamaterian/pre-commit-readme-link/README.md

 Check the [source file](https://github.com/zamaterian/pre-commit-readme-link/blob/master/.pre-commit-hooks.yaml) to know arguments used for each hook.

-## Notes about the hooks

-1.
+### Configuration

 ```
 <!-- BEGINNING OF PRE-COMMIT-README DOCS HOOK -->

 <!-- END OF PRE-COMMIT-README DOCS HOOK -->
 ```
 if they are present in `README.md`.

-    1. Example:
+The links to sub readme will be added here.

+    1. Example with excluding files where path or filename contains either test and example:
     ```yaml
     hooks:
       - id: readme-submodule